LunarLynxLima/some-billion-children-doing-character-recognition/README.md

 # some-billion-children-doing-character-recognition
 (maybe) billion children doing character recognition

-Scractch Implementation of neural network with Calculation exposed Calucationto crowd sourced as a part intuition building
+Scractch Implementation of neural network with Calculation exposed to crowd sourced as a part intuition building.

 0.0) nXn grid (3X3 grid) giving the data and very small nn on it.